ckan/ckan/doc/datastore-setup.rst

 Once you are confident that you know the right names, set the permissions (assuming that the CKAN database is called ``ckan`` and the CKAN PostgreSQL user is called ``ckanuser``)::

- python datastore_setup.py ckan datastore ckanuser writeuser readonlyuser -p postgres
+ python datastore_setup.py ckan datastore ckanuser ckanuser readonlyuser -p postgres

 Option 3: SQL script